Mike Score: Synthesizers

 Score became famous for his riffs with the synthesizer, creating unique sounds, which brought a great mark to his style of composition.
 Among the various synthesizers in its collection we can highlight the Korg Delta, Korg MS-10, Roland Jupiter-8 Synthesizer, Roland Juno-60, Roland SH-101 Synthesizer, Ensoniq TS-10, Roland SH-09 Synthesizer, Roland Fantom-X6 and among others that have been used throughout the extensive musical career that Mike Score has carried since the late 1970s.

 Personal life

 Mike Score lives in Florida with his wife, both of whom travel regularly between the US and Liverpool with their boats.
-Score has been married four times, currently being married to Ceena Score since June 25, 2012.
+Score has been married four times and is currently married to Ceena Score (since June 25, 2012).
 Score has a child from his first marriage.